Barbara Pentland: Early life and education

+Compositional Style

+One of Pentland's first known works is her four-movement Sonate (1930), which her biographer Sheila Eastman described as being clearly influenced by her knowledge of Beethoven and his music.
+Neoclassicism was very popular during this time, particularly in France, and Pentland's writing in the Sonate reflects this style.

-Pentland's compositional language began to shift away from neoclassicism in 1955 when she encountered the work of Anton Webern for the first time while visiting Darmstadt.
+Pentland's compositional language began to shift away from Neoclassicism in 1955 when she encountered the work of Anton Webern for the first time while visiting Darmstadt.
 Although she never became a strict serial composer in Webern's manner, she did adapt elements of his style and technique into her new "free atonal" musical language.
 It is the work of this period which is regarded as her finest, being described by musicologist David Gordon Duke as music that "drew on the textures and organizational principles of the Webern school but was suffused with a lyricism that was expressly individual".

 Although Pentland's position at the forefront of the Canadian musical avant-garde was recognized during her lifetime, her career was also marked by substantial struggle.
 As a woman composer of 'difficult' music, she met with resistance from male performers and was often treated dismissively by fellow composers.
 Her academic career was relatively brief; she left her post at the University of British Columbia because of conflict with the department chair on the issue of academic standards.
 Following the end of her career (forced by ill health more than a decade before her death), Pentland fell into relative obscurity, overshadowed in discussions of Canadian music by her male contemporaries.
 Her works have nonetheless been recorded by such performers as Angela Hewitt (Studies in Line), Glenn Gould (Ombres/Shadows), and Robert Rogers (multiple works).

 Pentland's centennial was celebrated with a 2012 concert series sponsored by the Canadian Music Centre (BC Region), and with a revival of her opera The Lake presented by Astrolabe Musik Theatre, the Turning Point Ensemble, and Westbank First Nation.
 That year, the CMC Centrediscs label also released Toccata, a recording of Pentland's compositions by pianist Barbara Pritchard.

-Pentland was an early member of the Canadian Music Centre, which provides public access to a large number of her scores and recordings.
+Pentland was an early member of the Canadian League of Composers and the Canadian Music Centre, which provides public access to a large number of her scores and recordings.
 Library and Archives Canada holds the Barbara Pentland fonds.